This article is from a 2012 investigation near southern New Hampshire (USA).

 For me, it was just a game.

-I didn’t take most divination tools seriously.
+And after that, I didn’t take most divination tools seriously.

 But, in the 1990s, I noticed a few ghost hunters using pendulums.